 Benefits of Pay per click

 There are numerous benefits brands get from PPC or CPC adverting.
-Nowadays, most brands have dedicated pay per click budgets and put them to use year round.
+Nowadays, most brands have dedicated pay per click budgets and put them to use year-round.
 It is one of the reasons why Google makes over 100 billion dollars why Facebook makes over 40 billion dollars.

 The benefits are as follows

-PPC advertising give brands online visibility;
+PPC advertising gives brands online visibility;

 Brands that engage in CPC advertising increase their sales and conversions;

-It enable fast growth for brands
+It enables fast growth for brands